 What is the best place to live in the world in 2023?

-Portugal has been ranked in numerous global studies as the top country in the world for expats.
-A warm climate, fresh seafood, and stunning beaches make Portugal a popular place for expats looking to move abroad.
-Portuguese residents also benefit from a remarkably consistent low cost of living, as well as excellent public services and infrastructure.
+Portugal has been ranked in numerous global studies as the top country in the world for expats seeking a new residence.
+A warm climate, fresh seafood, and stunning beaches make Portugal popular for expats looking to move abroad.
+Portuguese residents also benefit from a consistently low cost of living compared to other countries in Western Europe, as well as excellent public services and infrastructure.
+Part of Portugal’s appeal lies in its options for residency.

 What is the cheapest and safest country to live in?